Laura Kelly: 2018

 On December 15, 2017, Kelly announced her intention to run for governor of Kansas.
 In the Democratic primary she ran against former Wichita Mayor Carl Brewer and former Kansas Secretary of Agriculture Josh Svaty.
 On May 24, 2018, Kelly announced State Senator Lynn Rogers as her running mate.
 On August 7, she defeated Brewer and Svaty, receiving 51.5% of the vote.

 In the general election, Kelly faced Republican Secretary of State Kris Kobach.
 Kelly was endorsed by former Kansas Governor and U.S. Secretary of Health and Human Services Kathleen Sebelius.
 She was also endorsed by 28 current or former Republican government officials, including former Kansas Governor Bill Graves; former State Senator, Lt.
 Governor and U.S. Senator Sheila Frahm, Lt.
 Gov. Gary Sherrer, Insurance Commissioner Sandy Praeger, Senate President Dick Bond, Senate President David Kerr, Senate Vice President John Vratil, Senate Majority Leaders Tim Emert and Lana Oleen; Senators Barbara Allen, David Wysong, Wint Winter Jr., Pete Brungardt, Ruth Teichman, Barbara Bollier, Audrey Langworthy, Terrie Huntington, Bob Vancrum, and Alicia Salisbury; Representatives JoAnn Pottorff, Ginger Barr, Jim Yonally, Jim Lowther, Fred Lorentz, and Representative and Republican Party Chairperson Rochelle Chronister; Republican National Delegate Don Johnston; and Representatives Joy Koesten and Charles Roth.

 Graves said, "Laura Kelly is the only Democrat I have ever endorsed for public office.
 And the reason I'm doing that now is because I believe so much is at stake in the state of Kansas.
 I have known Laura for over 30 years.
 She has all the qualities and all the capabilities that we are looking for to lead the state during this difficult time and to reestablish the state to what it once was. ...
 Laura has integrity, and I know she will bring Kansans together regardless of party to solve problems."
 Former Republican state senator Tim Owens was the campaign treasurer for Kansas independent candidate Greg Orman, but he stepped down from that post on October 30 and endorsed Kelly, believing only she could beat Kobach.

 Kelly described her candidacy as aimed at reversing the fiscal, educational and other "disasters" of Sam Brownback's governance.
 She characterized her opponent, who had been noted for his broad disenfranchisement of voters and legal strategies against immigrants, as "Sam Brownback on steroids".

-On November 6, Kelly defeated Kobach with 47.8% of the vote.
+On November 6, Kelly was elected with 48.0% of the vote to Kobach's 43.0% (the other 9% being split amongst two Independents and a Libertarian candidate).
+Kelly was inaugurated as Governor on January 14, 2019 at the Kansas State Capitol.

 2022

-Kelly was reelected on November 8, 2022, defeating Kansas Attorney General Derek Schmidt, 49.2% to 47.7%.
+Kelly was reelected on November 8, 2022, defeating Kansas Attorney General Derek Schmidt, 49.5% to 47.3%.
+Her second term began on January 9, 2023.